Why this certificate?

 This certificate requires completion of four courses (3 credit-hours each).
 These courses include:

-It is preferred that courses are completed sequentially as presented.
+It is preferred that courses are completed sequentially as presented, but not required.

 Admission & Conferral